Maxson52/Maxson52/README.md

 ## I'm a Front-End Web Dev, Designer & CG Specialist!

-- 🌐 I am currently working on a Chrome New Tab Extension
+- 🌐 I am currently working on a Chrome Extensions
 - 🏙 ️I also create 3D scenes and animations
 - 💡 I design logos, banners, UI and more
-- 🌟 2020 Goals: To share more of my design work with others and receive feedback
+- 🌟 2021 Goals: To share more of my design work with others and receive feedback
-- ⚡ Fun Fact: The first full program I ever made was coded in BASIC
+- ⚡ Fun Fact: The first program I ever made was coded in BASIC

 ## Languages and Tools: